AgileVentures/av-static-website/source/blog_articles/2016-10-24-tying-up-loose-ends.html.markdown

 and I got back the following:

-> Regarding the vendor/bundle/ruby question I think there's may have been some issue with the build cache on this occasion that was holding the 2.3.0 over from a previous deploy.
+> Regarding the vendor/bundle/ruby question I think there may have been some issue with the build cache on this occasion that was holding the 2.3.0 over from a previous deploy.
 If you have any trouble in future you could you try running the following commands:

 ```
 $ heroku plugins:install https://github.com/heroku/heroku-repo.git